liberamessaging/msgboxxapidocs/docs/publicapi.md

 To find out how to get a specific api account <a href="getapiaccount">view the documentation here</a>

+## Working with Inboxes

+To find out how to get all the inboxes <a href="getinboxes">view the documentation here</a>

+To find out how to get a specific inbox <a href="getinbox">view the documentation here</a>

 ## Working with Contacts

 To find out how to get all the contacts <a href="getcontacts">view the documentation here</a>